RAMSProject/quickstart/DEV-SETUP.md

 QUICKSTART
 ======

-(Windows instructions, though linux/mac should be similar)
+(Windows instructions, though linux/mac should be pretty much identical)

 1) Download and install the following (windows is fine):
 - Virtualbox - https://www.virtualbox.org/